martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 ## Binary Operations on Waves

-Our first binary operation on waves averages their amplitudes and is used for combining two waves concurrently.
+Our first *binary operation* on waves averages their amplitudes and is used for combining two waves concurrently so that the applitude of the result remains between -1 and 1.
 ```js
 // binary wave operator: average amplitudes
 function average(w1, w2) {